future-fwp/landing-page/README.md

-# TW Stellar - Modern React Landing Page
+#  Modern React Landing Page

 A beautiful, responsive landing page built with React, TypeScript, and Tailwind CSS.
 This project features modern UI elements, smooth animations, and a component-based architecture.